|Home||World||National||Opinion||Local||Entertainment||Home And Garden||Advice||Farts And Giggles|

-An estimated 2,000 useless residents have been deported from Arizona in the week following the passage of a new law that many complain could lead to profiling and other abuse.
+An estimated 2,000 useless Arizonans were deported from the state this week following the passage of a new law that many complain could lead to profiling and other abuse.

-Arizona Secretary of State Ken Bennett pointed out another advantage of the law – liberating highly useful, cheap migrant labor from tending to useless individuals to perform more worthwhile work.
+Arizona Secretary of State Ken Bennett pointed out another advantage of the law – liberating cheap migrant labor from tending to the needs of the infeebled elderly.

-"These hard working men and women account for $25 billion of our state's GDP, but they could be contributing so much more if more of their collective energy were to be focused on more meaningful endeavors than watering these potted plants," Bennett said.
+"Migrant labor accounts for $25 billion of our state's GDP, but this number could be much higher if these highly useful people weren't wasting so much of their collective energy watering these potted plants," Bennett said.

-Furthermore, Arizona Attorney General Terry Goddard argues that the law doesn't go far enough, pointing out that it contains no provision for the acquisition of search permits that would enable law enforcement to apprehend the worst offenders from inside their homes.
+Meanwhile, Arizona Attorney General Terry Goddard argues that the law doesn't go far enough, pointing out that it contains no provision enabling law enforcement to apprehend the worst offenders from inside their homes.

-"For every one do-nothing we might encounter staggering the streets or loafing about the park, staring at the ducks, there are two more truly useless people rooted to a Barcalounger gawking at infomercials all day, sheltered from justice inside the homes they never leave," lamented Goddard.
+"For every do-nothing we might encounter staggering the streets or loafing about the park staring at the ducks, there are two more truly useless people rooted to a Barcalounger gawking at infomercials, sheltered from justice inside the homes they never leave," Goddard said.

 |New Birth Control Pill Turns Women into Christian Fundamentalists|